 If he doesn't care about these things yet, I'm not sure what else you can do.
 HE needs to want to do it, or else he won't be motivated.
 Hope you get some good advice.
 Best of luck!

 P.S.
 My best friend has a 16 year old son with ADHD.
 For several years he's been very particular about his appearance.
 He likes to "look good for the girls."
 (Yeah, I know . . . ) He dresses nicely, and fixes his hair.

 Hi, my son has ADHD and is 9, so a similar situation.
 His teeth aren't too bad yet but he sure fights me on brushing.
 His younger brother isn't any better so I think it is just a boy thing.

 One thing we do is have our boys rince with the Cool Blue mouthwash, I think there are other brands too.
 This will dye anywhere in the mouth that wasn't brushed well with blue, making it obvious where they missed.
-Your dentist can give him tabs to chew that do the same thing.
-You might also want to ask about getting a sealant put on his adult teeth.

 I find that with my son, if the expectations are clear and don't change, he will fall into line eventually.
 He is happiest when the rules are cut and dried.
 We have a list of morning and evening tasks posted several places in the house, to remind them what to do next.
 Good luck!